+4.4 Schedule of Decisions Reserved to the Trust Board

-The Chief Executive shall prepare a Scheme of Delegation identifying his/her proposals which shall be considered and approved by the Board of Directors, subject to any amendment agreed during the discussion.
-The Chief Executive may periodically propose amendment to the Scheme of Delegation which shall be considered and approved by the Board of Directors as indicated above.
+The Chief Executive shall prepare a Schedule of Decisions reserved for the Trust Board identifying the matters for which approval is required by the Board of Directors.

+The Chief Executive may periodically propose amendment to the Schedule of Decisions Reserved to the Trust Board which shall be considered and approved by the Board of Directors as indicated above; and shall update the schedule after each review.

-Nothing in the Scheme of Delegation shall impair the discharge of the direct accountability to the Board of Directors of the Director of Finance or other executive director to provide information and advice to the Board of Directors in accordance with any statutory requirements and the Terms of Authorisation.
+Nothing in the Scheme of Delegation shall impair the discharge of the direct accountability to the Board of Directors of the Director of Finance or other Executive Director to provide information and advice to the Board of Directors in accordance with any statutory requirements and the Terms of Authorisation.

-The arrangements made by the Board of Directors as set out in the "Scheme of Delegation" shall have effect as if incorporated in these Standing Orders.
+The arrangements made by the Board of Directors as set out in the "Schedule of Decisions Reserved to the Trust Board shall have effect as if incorporated in these Standing Orders.